Fraktal-Norge-AS/HydroRL/README.md

 docker compose up
 ```

 If everything succeeds you can now query the API on http://0.0.0.0:5400.
+The swagger can be found here: http://0.0.0.0:5400/swagger/index.html.

 You might have to change the access rights to the database files.
 If you experience an error (`sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) attempt to write a readonly database`) change the permissions of the databases: